-The Higher Specialty Training curriculum in medical virology builds on the CIT curriculum, and is designed to provide trainees with advanced training in medical virology, including fundamentals of virology, viral diagnosis, infection prevention and control, and clinical management, in order to enable them to practise independently as consultants in this specialty.
+The Higher Specialty Training section of the curriculum in medical virology builds on the earlier general section, and is designed to provide trainees with advanced training in medical virology, in order to enable them to practise independently as consultants in this specialty.

-Like the CIT curriculum, it recognises the changing nature of medical virology services, especially:
+Like the previous section, it recognises the changing nature of medical virology services, especially:

-- a trend towards laboratory centralisation and increasing automation - an increasing trend for virological/serological testing to be carried out in nonspecialist laboratories, with the consequent need for specialist Virology oversight of relevant serology and molecular services especially where tests are carried out on platforms shared with other Pathology disciplines increasing clinical involvement of Medical Virologists including provision of a 24-hour service, ward consults, expertise in use of antiviral agents, and direct management of patient care especially those with HIV infection and chronic viral hepatitis.
+- a trend towards laboratory centralisation and increasing automation - an increasing trend for virological/serological testing to be carried out in nonspecialist laboratories, with the consequent need for specialist Virology oversight of relevant serology and molecular services especially where tests are carried out on platforms shared with other Pathology disciplines - increasing clinical involvement of Medical Virologists including provision of a 24-hour service, ward consults, expertise in use of antiviral agents, and direct management of patient care especially those with HIV infection and chronic viral hepatitis.